hurchalla/factoring/README.md

 ## Algorithms

-For factoring: Pollard-Rho Brent (["An Improved Monte Carlo Factorization Algorithm"](https://maths-people.anu.edu.au/~brent/pub/pub051.html) by Richard Brent, and https://en.wikipedia.org/wiki/Pollard%27s_rho_algorithm#Variants), preceded by a stage of trial division using special algorithms for divisibility (Section 10-17 from Hacker's Delight 2nd edition by Henry Warren, and "ALGORITHM A: IS_DIV_A" from ["Efficient long division via Montgomery multiply"](https://arxiv.org/abs/1303.0328) by Ernst W. Mayer).
+For factoring: ECM (["Factoring Integers with Elliptic Curves"](https://www.jstor.org/stable/1971363)) by H.W.
+Lenstra Jr. (see also https://en.wikipedia.org/wiki/Lenstra_elliptic-curve_factorization).
+For smaller integers: Pollard-Rho Brent (["An Improved Monte Carlo Factorization Algorithm"](https://maths-people.anu.edu.au/~brent/pub/pub051.html) by Richard Brent (see also https://en.wikipedia.org/wiki/Pollard%27s_rho_algorithm#Variants)).
+Both ECM and Pollard-Rho preceded by a stage of trial division using special algorithms for divisibility (Section 10-17 from Hacker's Delight 2nd edition by Henry Warren, and "ALGORITHM A: IS_DIV_A" from ["Efficient long division via Montgomery multiply"](https://arxiv.org/abs/1303.0328) by Ernst W. Mayer).

 For primality testing: Deterministic Miller-Rabin (https://miller-rabin.appspot.com/ and https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test#Deterministic_variants).
 If using the resource_intensive_api, also Sieve of Eratosthenes for 32 bit and smaller types (https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).

 Special attention was paid to instruction level parallelism, to take advantage of typical pipelined/superscalar CPUs.
 This resulted in modifications to some algorithms.
 For example, Miller-Rabin is changed (along with its associated modular exponentiation) to perform more than one trial/exponentiation at a time.
 And there is a changed Pollard-Rho Brent algorithm that simultaneously advances two independent sequences (from which it extracts factors), rather than just one.

 Near-optimal hash tables are used for fast deterministic Miller-Rabin primality testing.
 For information on the tables and how they were generated, you can view the [README.md](https://github.com/hurchalla/factoring/blob/master/include/hurchalla/factoring/detail/miller_rabin_bases/README.TXT), and see the [header files with the tables](include/hurchalla/factoring/detail/miller_rabin_bases).
 These hash tables are the densest known at this time.
 The general purpose functions *hurchalla::is_prime* and *hurchalla::factorize* use some of the smallest of these hash tables (8 to 320 byte), to minimize memory footprint and cache impact while still receiving a performance boost.
 The resource_intensive_api functions use the largest of the hash tables for best possible performance.

+The particular ECM variant used by this library originated from Ben Buhrow's microecm in [yafu](https://github.com/bbuhrow/yafu).

 The Pollard-Rho-Brent algorithm uses an easy extra step that seems to be unmentioned in the literature.
 The step is a "pre-loop" that advances as quickly as possible through a portion of the initial pseduo-random sequence before beginning the otherwise normal Pollard-Rho Brent algorithm.
 The rationale for this is that every Pollard-Rho pseudo-random sequence begins with a non-periodic segment, and trying to extract factors from that segment is mostly wasted work since the algorithm logic relies on a periodic sequence.
 Using a "pre-loop" that does nothing except iterate for a set number of times through the sequence thus improves performance on average, since it quickly gets past some of that unwanted non-periodic segment.
 In particular, the "pre-loop" avoids calling the greatest common divisor, which would rarely find a factor during the non-periodic segment.
 This optimization would likely help any form/variant of the basic Pollard-Rho algorithm.